November: "Foundation" w/ Little Ones

 Bonus: Banner — Set the Ambiance

-The point of the celebration is to feel joy for Jesus' Atonement, so I made this simple colorful banner with a changeable centerpiece to set the mood for each party.
+For some extra fun and ambience, I made this simple colorful banner with a changeable centerpiece to set the mood for each party.
 “Foundation: Jesus helps me build on Him.”
 (Receive this banner download in my next e-letter when you sign up below.

 The perfect scriptures to pair with this theme: